seelampavan2103/devops/README.md

 # devops
-This is about Devops
+This is about Devops <br>
-Devops is used to clear buggies
+used to clear buggies